-A-Level Art and Design is a two-year course.

-Students explore a broad range of artists' work, skills, techniques and disciplines e.g. drawing, painting, sculpture, ceramic, printmaking, textiles, fashion, digital art, photography etc.
+A-Level Art and Design is a two-year course divided into 4 units Two units are completed in Year 13 and two in Year 14.
+Students explore a broad range of artists' work, skills, techniques and disciplines e.g. drawing, painting, sculpture, ceramic, print-making, textiles, fashion, digital art, photography etc. .....

 The student portfolio can be used to support an application to University or third level study.

-A-Level two-year course

-Component 1: Portfolio of Art work (including 1000 - 3000-word essay) 60%

-Component 2: Externally set project 40%

-- Paper issued 1st February of Year 14 - 15 hours to make Final piece

-Students will have regular assessments and feedback from their teacher to help them achieve their full potential.
+Assessment:

+A-Level two-year course The course has four units: two at AS level and two at A2 level: AS Component 1: 60% of AS Experimental Portfolio AS Component 2: 40% of AS Personal Response to a Theme (Examination project) preparatory time and 10 hours to make Final piece A2 Component 1: 60 % of A Level Personal and Critical Investigation comprising a Portfolio of Art work (including 1000 - 3000-word essay).
+A2 Component 2: 40% of A Level Thematic Outcome (Examination Project) Paper released 1st February Year 14 preparatory time and 15 hours to make Final piece Students will have regular assessments and feedback from their teacher to help them achieve their full potential.
+Course Requirements:
-- > Working independently is essential

-- > Work outside class time (at least 3 hours in Art studio)
+Working independently is essential Work outside class time (at least 3 hours in Art studio)

-- Be organised
+Be organised

+Keese Leeder

-- Keep to deadlines
+Keep to deadlines

-- Good skills in English and ICT desirable
+Good skills in English and ICT desirable

-- Ability to explain and present ideas to teacher and in sketchbook
+Ability to explain and present ideas to teacher and in sketchbook

-- Good attendance
+Good attendance

+$\ensuremath{\mathsf{C}}$ or above in GCSE Art and Design

+Additional Information:

-Why choose GCE Art and Design?
+Why choose A-level Art, Craft and Design?
 The Creative Industries are a fast-growing area of the economy and are key to economic success.
 Northern Ireland and the UK have an established reputation in these industries.
-The study of Art and Design creates a pathway to a future career in a Creative Industries related field and develops key transferrable skills for use in many careers.
+The study of Art and Design creates a pathway to a future career in a Creative Industries related field and develops key transferable skills for use in many careers.
 A-Level Art and Design can prepare you for a range of degree courses including: 2D and 3D animation, fashion and textile design, film and media studies, frame design, illustration, product design, photography, set design.

-Business (BTEC Level 3 National Extended Certificate)

-Leader of Learning // Mrs N Gault
+Business (Pearson BTEC) (Level 3) National Extended Certificate) Leader of Learning // Mrs N Gault Examination Board & Syllabus // Pearson BTEC Level 3 National Extended Certificate in Business .....

-Pearson/Edexcel Business (BTEC Level 3 National Extended Certificate) QAN Code: 601/7159/5
+QAN Code: 601/7159/5 Course Description:

-This is a two-year course divided into 4 units Two units are completed in Year 13 and two in Year 14
+This is a two-year course divided into 4 units Two units are completed in Year 13 and two in Year 14 Unit titles:

-Unit titles:

-- Exploring Business
+Exploring Business

-- Developing a Marketing Campaign
+Developing a Marketing Campaign

-- Personal and Business Finance
+Personal and Business Finance

-- Recruitment and Selection Process
+Recruitment and Selection Process

+Assessment:

 Two units are assessed by completing assignments and building up a portfolio of coursework.
 One unit is externally assessed through examination.
 One unit is externally assessed through a controlled assessment.
 Grades awarded are Distinction, Distinction, Merit and Pass.
-These are equivalent to A-Level Grades, A, A, C and E.
+These are equivalent to A-Level Grades, A, A, C and E. Course Requirements:

 In order to achieve success on this course you must have an interest in business.
 As the work is assessed using assignments you should be able to organise yourself and work to deadlines.
 You will also be expected to carry out independent research.

-Ideally you should have a grade C in English.
+Ideally you should have a grade C or above in GCSE English Language.
+Additional Information: